Iam-Vijay/Iam-Vijay/README.md

 - 📫 How to reach me vijaymar3@gmail.com.

+<h4> Worked Projects </h4>
+ -Ardunio Based IOT Projects
+ -Whatsapp Automation using Python Selenium
+ -3D Game Development in Unity using C# -Cryptocurrency based Ios and Android app

-<h2>Time is free, but it’s priceless.
+<h4>Time is free, but it’s priceless.
 You can’t own it, but you can use it.
 You can’t keep it, but you can spend it.
-Once you’ve lost it, you can never get it back.</h2>
+Once you’ve lost it, you can never get it back.</h4>

 <img src="https://media.giphy.com/media/3oz8xKaR836UJOYeOc/giphy.gif"   width="250" />